What you'll learn

 /car-manufacturers URL path into the browser, we'd receive the following:

-For example, let's hide the New Car Manufacturer button, for users that aren't allowed to create new or update existing car manufacturers.
-This is determined via the
+For example, let's hide the New Car Manufacturer button, for logged-in users that aren't allowed to create new or update existing car manufacturers.
+As we'll soon be able to see, this is determined via the

 rwd property in our